Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

-The Department of Health charging regulations places a legal obligation on NHS trusts to establish whether a person is an overseas visitor to whom charges apply, or whether they are exempt from charges.
+The National Health Service (Charges to Overseas Visitors) Regulations place a legal obligation on Trusts to establish whether a patient is an overseas visitor to whom charges apply (NHS Chargeable Patient), or whether they are exempt from charges.

-To carry out these assessments, UCLH has a dedicated Overseas and Eligibility team who specialise in assessing patients to establish whether a patient is liable for charges or if an exemption applies.
+UCLH has a dedicated Overseas and Eligibility team who specialise in assessing patient’s eligibility.
+They are required to establish whether a patient is liable for charges or if a relevant exemption applies.
 This may involve asking the patient to provide documents to prove or support entitlement.
-Patients who are assessed as not entitled to free care will be required to pay for their treatment and will be asked to make an upfront payment.

 It is the responsibility of the patient to provide evidence, when requested, to demonstrate that they are entitled to free NHS treatment.
 When evidence is not provided, treatment will be charged for.